chromium/ballista/docs/design_notes.md

 Ballista [API proposal](explainer.md), and go over how we address some common problems with similar APIs.

+As the explainer sets out, nothing is set in stone.
+This doc just covers our current thinking.

 **Why is the requester's foreground page only allowed to perform one-directional actions?**

 If a foreground page could perform a bidirectional action, and the user closed the foreground page before closing the handler, updates from the handler could be lost.
-More details on that below.
+See the following question for more details.

-We could allow this, but we decided to forbid it, in order to encourage best practises for developers.
+We could allow this, but we decided to forbid it, in order to encourage best practices for developers.

 **What if the requester's tab closes while it is waiting for a response?**

 If we want to handle long-term editing sessions, we have to handle this case.
-If your requester is a cloud file store, and your editor is a text editor, if the user closes the cloud store's foreground tab, they should still be able to save their work to the cloud.
+Say the requester is a cloud file store, and the editor is a text editor: if the user closes the cloud store's foreground tab, they should still be able to save their work to the cloud.